programjames/theoretical-loss-curve/README.md

 However, wouldn't it be more useful to go the other way?
 To estimate the loss, at the beginning of a training run, by counting how many concepts we expect our neural network to learn?
 That is our goal for today.

-If we assume our optimizers are perfect, we should be able to use every bit of training data, and the probability a neural net learns any particular concept will be
+If we assume our optimizers are perfect, we should be able to use every bit of training data, and the proportion of the time a neural net has learned any particular concept will be

 $$x = \exp(t - |\text{explanation}|),$$

-where $t$ is the training time and $|\text{explanation}|$ the bit-length of the concept.
-The probability it learns the concept twice is $x^2$, thrice is $x^3$, and so on.
+where $t$ is the training iteration and $|\text{explanation}|$ the bit-length of the concept.
+The proportion it learns the concept twice is $x^2$, thrice is $x^3$, and so on.
 We can use the partition function

 $$\mathcal{Z}(x) = \sum_{n=0}^\infty x^n =  1 + x + x^2 + x^3 + \cdots = (1-x)^{-1}$$